thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 In this code, we've added a new ref called modalHeadingRef to reference the modal's heading.
 We've also added `aria-haspopup="dialog"` and `aria-expanded={showModal ? 'true' : 'false'}` to the Open Modal button.
 This will let assistive technologies know that the button opens a dialog and whether or not the dialog is open.

-Finally, we are passing the triggerElementRef and modalHeadingRef to the Modal component.
+Finally, we are passing the `triggerElementRef` and `modalHeadingRef` to the Modal component.

 ### Trapping Focus

 Next, we want to ensure that when our modal is open, users can't interact with the content behind it.
 This is especially important for keyboard and screen reader users.
-Let's create a hook called useFocusTrap.
+Let's create a hook called `useFocusTrap`.

-Create a new file in your hooks directory called useFocusTrap.ts and add the following code:
+Create a new file in your hooks directory called `useFocusTrap.ts` and add the following code:

 ```
 // src/hooks/useFocusTrap.ts